CityofToronto/bdit_data-sources/volumes/vds/readme.md

   - Network wide low data volume warning.
   - Identify individual detector outages.
   - Label good and bad date ranges.
-- Further investigation of new sensor classes (division_id 8001, BlueCity, SmartMicro) to determine utility
+- Further investigation of new sensor classes (division_id 8001, BlueCity, SmartMicro) to determine utility or if we should store these records at all.

 # Table Structure